 I love the 1980's era of comics, but I realize that not everybody does, especially newer readers who aren't familiar with them.
 I think this title holds up very well though, to be twenty-six years old.
 Well worth being reprinted in trades.

-For the Volume 1 cover, I'd use the cover to BB #1, although with the recent popularity of the Renee Montoya Question, the cover of BB #5, with the Vic Sage Question, might draw a few more eyes to the book.
+For the Volume 1 cover, I'd use the cover to Blue Beetle #1, although with the recent popularity of the Renee Montoya Question, the cover of issue #5, with the Vic Sage Question, might draw a few more eyes to the book.
 This collection gives us some great looks at villains like Firefist, the Madmen, Dr. Alchemy, The Muse (a personal fave), Chronos, and the beginning of the storyline with The Hybrid.

 Would you buy this series, if it were reprinted in TPB?
 Let me know in the comments, and thanks for reading.